 3.)
 Train Between 16 – 22 Weeks

-In my article, “How Many Weeks to Train for a Marathon,” I discuss how important it is to marathon training should last at least 16 weeks.
+In my article, “How Many Weeks to Train for a Marathon,” I discuss how important it is for marathon training to last at least 16 weeks.
 I go on to say that for most people, especially those less seasoned or with lower base mileage coming in, should consider a plan that’s at least 20 weeks in length.

 Essentially, you need to find the sweet spot between having enough time to train without training for so long that you get burnt out.
-If you are dead set on getting that 4-hour goal and don’t want anything to stand in your way, err on the side or more weeks, not less.
-The same article I justifies why each phase of this training is so important.
+If you have your heart set on getting that 4-hour goal and don’t want anything to stand in your way, err on the side or more weeks, not less.
+That same article shares why each phase of training is so important – and you can only maximize those phases with a proper training block.

 4.)
 Build Mileage Gradually to a Proper Level